CALL FOR PAPERS

 GUIDELINES FOR SUBMISSION

 Paper submissions must be original, unpublished work.
-Submissions should be in electronic format, via the link provided at SAC web page: http://www.sigapp.org/conferences/sac/sac2018/.
+Submissions should be in electronic format, via the link provided at the SAC web page: http://www.sigapp.org/conferences/sac/sac2019/.

 Author(s) name(s) and address(es) must not appear in the body of the paper, and self-reference should be avoided and made in the third person.
 Submitted papers will undergo a blind review process.
 For accepted papers the paper registration is required, allowing the inclusion of the paper/poster in the conference proceedings.
 An author or a proxy attending SAC MUST present the paper.
 This is a requirement for the paper/poster to be included in the ACM/IEEE digital library.
 No-show of scheduled papers and posters will result in excluding them from the ACM/IEEE digital library.
 A set of selected papers, which did not get accepted as full papers, will be accepted as poster papers and will be published as extended abstracts in the symposium proceedings.
-After the conference, selected accepted papers will be invited to a special issue of the Computer Languages, Systems and Structures journal (http://www.journals.elsevier.com/computer-languages-systems-and-structures/).
+After the conference, selected accepted papers will be invited to a special issue of the Computer Languages, Systems and Structures journal.
+Student authors and co-authors are eligible to receive a travel award from the SIGAPP Student Travel Award Program (STAP).

-SAC 2018 will also hold a Student Research Competition (SRC).
-To enter this in the area of programming languages, please submit via the link at SAC web page: http://www.sigapp.org/conferences/sac/sac2017/.
+SAC 2019 will also hold a Student Research Competition (SRC).
+To enter this in the area of programming languages, please submit via the link at the SAC web page: https://www.sigapp.org/sac/sac2019/submission_src.html.

 Roberto da Silva Bigonha, Universidade Federal de Minas Gerais, Brazil